 - If your wired device is not connecting to the network, try power-cycling the pod while the device is still connected by Ethernet.

 - Try another Ethernet cable.
-Ethernet cable will often fail, causing poor or unstable connections.
+Ethernet cables will often fail, causing poor or unstable connections.

 Other things to check